dephell/dephell/docs/cmd-project-test.md

 1. [dephell venv run](cmd-venv-run) to run tests for current codebase without complicated isolation.
 1. [dephell deps convert](cmd-deps-convert) for details how DepHell converts dependencies from one format to another.
+1. [Python lookup](python-lookup) for details how you can specify Python version for commands.
 1. [Full list of config parameters](params)